uaz-d4g/phase0/6_azure_ai2/AI-900_PA_question_pool.md

 ---

+**Path:** TBD

+**Type:** PA

-**Question:** A company deploys an online marketing campaign to social media platforms for a new product launch.
+**Stem:** A company deploys an online marketing campaign to social media platforms for a new product launch.
 The company wants to use machine learning to measure the sentiment of users on the Twitter platform who made posts in response to the campaign.
 Which type of machine learning is this?

+**Answer Choices:**

 - [x] Classification
 - [ ] Clustering